Part hopeless romantic, part deeply practical. Wild at heart, but grounded in reality.

 One of my favourite quotes is: “The definition of madness is doing the same thing over and over and expecting different results”.

-Yet this is the approach I see many, many women take towards dating.
+Yet this is the approach I see many, many women take towards both dating, and to life in general.

 What about stopping the crazy pursuit of a man before your biological clock stops ticking to take some time to really understand who you want that man to be?